CAM IS BACK IN TOWN

 Please email firstname.lastname@example.org for your tax receipt.

-Uncle Rick Nelson, Jarra descendent, local Elder and Dja Dja Wurrung Traditional Owner offering the Welcome to Country for the opening of the 2019 Len Fox Painting Award.
+Photographs from the 2019 Len Fox Painting Award opening event.
 Attended by 250 people the exhibition presented 48 finalists from across Australia, each responding to the life and work of the Australian artist Emanuel Phillips Fox (1865-1915).
-Image Ben Blacket.